-The increased efficiency of aerosol condensation in NorESM1-Happi enhances the scavenging efficiency of BC compared to NorESM1-M. This is mainly affecting the upper-air BC concentrations (Fig. S1 in the Supplement) with minor impacts on surface temperatures, surface energy fluxes, and multi-decadal variability associated with the deep oceans (Sand et al., 2015; Stjern et al., 2017).
-To the extent that the observations from the HIPPO-campaign (Schwarz et al., 2013) is representative for the vertical distribution of BC in general, the model still mixes the BC too high up in the troposphere.
-A comprehensive discussion of the aerosols in a recently updated NorESM version (NorESM1.2) is given in Kirkevåg et al. (2018).
+The increased efficiency of aerosol condensation in NorESM1-Happi enhances the scavenging efficiency of BC compared to NorESM1-M. This is mainly affecting the upper-air BC concentrations (Fig. S1 in the Supplement)-with but has minor impacts on surface temperatures, surface energy fluxes, and multi-decadal variability associated with the deep oceans (Sand et al., 2015; Stjern et al., 2017).
+To the extent that the observations from the HIPPO-campaign (Schwarz et al., 2013) areis representative for the vertical distribution of BC in general, the NorESM1-Happimodel still mixes the BC too high up in the troposphere.
+A

+30 Kirkevåg et al. (2018).